 The book is a collection of visual art, thought-provoking dreamscapes composed of paintings, drawings, photography, collage, song lyrics, and writings.
 Often fragmentary images, these pieces capture liminal states and elements of the unconscious.
 Some images are reclaimed and reconfigured in order to transcend their previous form.
-The intersecting mediums inform each other and create an interesting dialogue with Antony's music, his creative muse, and personal mythology.
+The intersecting mediums inform each other and create an interesting dialogue with Anohni's music, her creative muse, and personal mythology.

 "Swanlights" is the fourth Antony and the Johnsons album and the follow up to the critically acclaimed smash "The Crying Light" which topped year-end best of lists across the globe in 2009.
-Antony burst into the international spotlight with his second album, "I am a Bird Now", which won the UK's prestigious Mercury Music Prize.
+Anohni burst into the international spotlight with her second album, "I am a Bird Now", which won the UK's prestigious Mercury Music Prize.

 (SC215 released: 10/05/10)